erlage/rad/README.md

           ]
         )
         ```
     This was just an example, you don't really need these type of widgets since now you can use a CSS framework of your choice.
 Note that, in above example, Stack is actually a function that returns a widget.
-In later part of this readme, we'll show you how you can create a actual widget out of it.
+In later part of this readme, we'll show you how you can actually create a widget out of it.

 ## Flutter widgets